henry2004y/JuliaNotes/menu4.md

 Many packages provides native threading support under the hood, for example, [Tullio.jl](https://github.com/mcabbott/Tullio.jl).
 However, the built-in threading control is currently limited, especially for nested loops.
 I wish the native Julia threading can be as good as OpenMP one day.

 There is also a new threading library [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) which is more restrictive but offers less overhead.

+As of Julia 1.7, the garbage collector is still single-threaded, which indicates that it would be better to create as few garbages as possible.

 ## Distributed computing